Santo Stefano in Bologna: all you have to know to enhance your visit

-Set in a Piazza that is not a Piazza, Santo Stefano Basilica is a century-old jigsaw full of symbols and myths.
+Santo Stefano in Bologna is a century-old Basilica full of symbols and myths.

 To tell its story we need to travel from the Holy Land to Dante's hell, meeting relics, roosters and Magi.